iTwenty/personal-website/content/posts/06-swiftui-drawerview-p2/index.md

 Both these modifiers provide a parameter of type `DragGesture.Value` which we can use to read properties like gestures's start location, it's current translation etc. We are primarily interested in `translation` CGSize property.
 This property is updated everytime the finger moves and tells us the total translation from the start of the drag gesture to the current event of the drag gesture.

-Another helpful tip to remember is that in iOS, right/down means positive and left/up means negative.
+Another helpful tip to remember - In iOS, right/down means positive and left/up means negative.
 Origin is generally at top left corner.

-### Adding drag gesture to DrawerView
+### Add drag gesture to DrawerView

-At this point, it is helpful to understand how the drag values change in response to drag gesture.
+Before diving into implementation of gesture, it is helpful to understand how the drag values change in response to drag gesture.
 So let's go ahead and attach a DragGesture to our ZStack and log some interesting values as we drag across the view.

 ```swift
 struct DrawerView<MainContent: View, DrawerContent: View>: View {